typesafehub/sbt-scala-milestone/README.md

 Appending settings provided by `sbt-scala-milestone-plugin` at the end of your `build.sbt` file will reconfigure your build to work properly with Scala 2.11.0-M1.

 Optionally, add `project/local-plugins.sbt` to your `.gitignore` file so you won't add this plugin permamently (by commiting a change) by accident.

+## Usage

+Once plugin is installed you can use regular commands and tasks like `publish-local` and `publish`.
+Once you are done with publishing against Scala milestone just remove the plugin and reference to settings it provides.